 Diversity is not praiseworthy.
 It is reality.

--Malindo Lo
+Malinda Lo

 When we fight for diverse books, we’re really just fighting for a more honest literature.
 Books that tell the truth.
 Because when we say, “We Need Diverse Books,” we’re really saying “We Need Books That Don’t Lie To Us About Who We Are Or Whether We Exist.”

--Daniel José Older
+Daniel José Older

 These two quotes from award-winning authors get to the heart of effective library collections for BIYOC.
 The library’s collection explicitly and implicitly communicates information about whose lives are valued, whose stories deserve telling, who gets to tell their stories, and who is welcome in the space.
-Inclusive and equitable library collections contain books that reflect the lived experiences of BIYOC and their communities, in particular, #ownvoices books!
+Inclusive and equitable library collections contain books that reflect the lived experiences of BIYOC and their communities, in particular, #OwnVoices books!
 In this module, we will explore strategies for creating library collections that are welcoming and affirming for BIYOC, share examples of libraries that are putting these strategies to work, and provide guidelines for equitable library collections that you can use to plan for improvements within your own context.

 Why Diverse Literature?